mattermost/docs/doc/advanced/external-object-storage/index.md

 ### Registry configuration

-1. Decide on which storage service you will use.
+1. Decide on which storage service to use.
 1. Copy appropriate file to `registry-storage.yaml`.
-1. Edit with the correct values for your deployment.
+1. Edit with the correct values for the environment.
 1. Follow [registry chart documentation on storage](../../charts/registry/index.md#storage) for creating the secret.
 1. Configure the chart as documented.